herlo/ssh-gpg-smartcard-config/Linux.md

 -------------------------------------------

-To configure authentication using the previously generated GnuPG key, the GNOME-Shell needs some adjustements.
+To configure authentication using the previously generated GnuPG key, the GNOME-Shell needs some adjustments.
 With help from several resources, configure the system to allow `gpg-agent` to take over SSH authentication.